 Property owners can, however, be found negligent if they do not clear snow or ice from walkways on their property or on adjacent sidewalks during a “reasonable” amount of time after a storm.
 As a guideline, § 16-123 of the New York City Administrative Code requires property owners to clear snow and ice from sidewalks and public walkways in front of their property four hours after a storm ceases, and until 11:00 a.m. when the storm occurs overnight.

 Slip and Fall After a Storm: Concluding Thoughts

 After a snowstorm, property owners have constructive notice of the dangerous conditions that may have been caused by the storm because they should know about the dangerous conditions.
-As in any slip and fall case, they are given a reasonable amount of time to correct the situation.
+As in any slip and fall case, they are given a reasonable amount of time to correct the situation and the storm in progress doctrine addresses that issue.
 Otherwise, property owners can be held liable for incidents that occur due to snow and ice on their property or on adjacent sidewalks.

 If you or a loved one has been hurt in slip and fall, you may want to consult a New York personal injury attorney experienced with slip and fall cases.
 At the Schlitt Law Firm, we would be glad to answer your questions and assist you.
 There is never a charge for the consultation.
 You can call us at 1-800-660-1466 or email us.